MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-improvement-actions.md

 These infrastructure cloud actions can be of two types:

 - Technical actions, which are monitored and tested by Defender for Cloud automatically; and
-- Non-technical actions, which pertain to Defender for Cloud, but which require manual testing.
+- Non-technical actions, which pertain to Defender for Cloud but require manual testing.

 The **Implementation** tab shows a list of all related subscriptions, indicating subscription type, the number of virtual resources completed, points achieved, and the assessments in which the action appears.
 Select a subscription from the list to view more details in a flyout pane.